Waveform Modelling for the Laser Interferometer Space Antenna: LISA Sources

 \subsubsection{Description}

 Strings are effectively one-dimensional stress energy sources.
 If a network of strings is generated at early times then it can have many cosmological consequences including the production of gravitational waves (see~\cite{Vilenkin:2000jqa} for a general review) that are potentially observable by LISA.
-String sources postulated by Grand Unified Theories (GUTs) have been ruled out by observations of the CMB \cite{COBE:1992syq,WMAP:2006bqn}.
+String sources at energy scales comparable to those postulated in Grand Unified Theories (GUTs) have been ruled out by observations of the CMB (see~\cite{Planck:2013mgr} for Planck-derived limits; the energy scale of the string-forming phase transition is $<4.7 \times 10^{15}$ GeV, somewhat less than the charateristic GUT energy scale $\sim 10^{16}$ GeV).
 However, String Theory suggests new sources ---fundamental strings and D-branes wrapped on small dimensions--- in the context of certain inflationary string theory scenarios ~\cite{Witten:1998cd,Sen:1998ii,Horava:1998jy,Dvali:1998pa,Sen:1998tt,Giddings:2001yu,Jones:2002cv,Sarangi:2002yt,Kachru:2003aw,Copeland:2003bj,Jones:2003da,Kachru:2003sx,Dvali:2003zj,HenryTye:2006uv}.
 Macroscopic cosmic strings (CSs) are created and stretched to superhorizon scales by inflation (see \cite{Chernoff:2014cba,Baumann:2014nda} for a review).
 Extensions to the Standard Model that introduce new symmetry breakings in-between the GUT and electro-weak scale can also produce viable strings~\cite{Dror:2019syi,Dunsky:2021tih}.

 Irrespective of the detailed microscopic origin, these CSs may evolve to generate a network with some common features: after the Universe enters its radiation dominated phase the long, horizon-crossing strings begin to collide, break, reconnect and form small, sub-horizon scale loops.
 All string elements are dynamical, radiating gravitational waves and possibly other quanta \cite{Brandenberger:1986vj,Srednicki:1986xg,Bhattacharjee:1991zm,Damour:1996pv,Wichoski:1998kh,Peloso:2002rx,Vachaspati:2009kq,Sabancilar:2009sq,Long:2014mxa}.
 Isolated loops, for example, radiate their entire rest mass energy and eventually disappear.
 Together the string elements generate a stochastic \GW background ~\cite{Vilenkin:1981bx,Vachaspati:1984gt,Hogan:1984is,Accetta:1988bg,Bennett:1990ry,Caldwell:1991jj,Siemens:2006yp,DePies:2007bm,Olmez:2010bi,Sanidas:2012ee,Sanidas:2012tf,Binetruy:2012ze,Kuroyanagi:2012jf,Kuroyanagi:2012wm, Sousa:2013aaa,Blanco-Pillado:2013qja,Sousa:2014gka,Blanco-Pillado:2017oxo,Chernoff:2017fll,Ringeval:2017eww,Blanco-Pillado:2017rnf,Cui:2018rwi,Jenkins:2018nty} and \GW bursts \cite{Damour:2000wa,Damour:2001bk,Siemens:2006yp,Binetruy:2009vt,Olmez:2010bi,Regimbau:2011bm,Kuroyanagi:2012wm, Kuroyanagi:2012jf,LIGOScientific:2013tfe,Ringeval:2017eww,Chernoff:2017fll,LIGOScientific:2017ikf,Jenkins:2018nty}.
 Detection and measurement of the string-generated gravitational waves by LISA will be informative for cosmology and high energy physics (see the whitepaper from the LISA Cosmology Working Group for a summary~\cite{LISACosmologyWorkingGroup:2022jok}).